 Virginia inmate Robert Lee Brock sued himself for $5 million.
 His argument: getting drunk violated his own civil rights and caused him to commit crimes.
-Since he couldn't work in prison, he asked the state to pay on his behalf.
-The judge called his legal theory "innovative" then ruled it "totally ludicrous."
+Since he could not work in prison, he asked the state to pay the judgment on his behalf.
+The judge praised the innovative approach, then dismissed the case as totally ludicrous.
+He sued the one person responsible for his problems and lost.

 A Prisoner Sued Himself for $5 Million and Asked the State to Pay